1ampupa/basic-savings-app/README.md

    cd basic-savings-app

 # DISCLAIMER
-This repository might not be maintained regularly as I have a other commitments and this is only a personal project in my free time, hope you understand!
+This repository might not be maintained regularly as I have a other commitments and this is only a personal project in my free time, hope you understand :D

 Thank you and good luck coding!